Sum rule for non-adiabatic geometric phases

 More generally, Theorem 2 entails that no evolution exists for which only one state has non-vanishing geometric phase.
 Another consequence of the sum rule is that geometric phase implementations of qudit gates $\ket{\phi_j} \mapsto e^{i\gamma_g^{(j)}} \ket{\phi_j}$ have determinant $+1$, i.e., must be SU($d$).
-For instance, this excludes geometric implementations of Hadamard gates \cite{wang21}
+Notably, this excludes geometric implementations of Hadamard gates \cite{wang21}